 Manners and Customs of The Modern Egyptians, by E. Lane, is a two-volume set filled with lore about Egypt during the author’s time (1834).
 And although it makes for fascinating reading, the book is now largely ‘put down’ by post-colonial theorists who are troubled by the Orientalist mind-set of Lane and his colleagues.

-Nevertheless, taken at descriptive value, it – as so much of the colonial literature of exploration – provides views both into lifestyles of local people and their (presumed) thoughts – as well as mindsets of the authors themselves; of colonial mentality.
+Nevertheless, taken at descriptive value, it – as so much of the colonial literature of exploration – provides views both into lifestyles of local people at the time and their (presumed) thoughts – as well as mindsets of the authors themselves; of colonial mentality.

-The following excerpt is about some of the practices around Orthodox Easter time in Egypt (1834), and includes a recipe for kishk, which was eaten as part of the celebrations for Good Friday.
-Kishk is still a very popular dish, eaten year-round, and I remember the delicious kishk that was made in the Izba (small village) in Upper Egypt where I lived while doing research.
+The following excerpt describes common practices during Orthodox Easter time in Egypt (1834), and includes a recipe for kishk, which was eaten as part of the celebrations for Good Friday.
+Kishk is still a very popular dish, eaten year-round, and I remember the delicious kishk that was made in the Izba (hamlet) in Upper Egypt where I lived while doing research.

-Salted fish ( فسيخ), luttice, and onion are also eaten as part of this spring celebration, which is commonly organized as a picnic.
-It is said that these practices can be traced back to ancient Egypt, though I cannot find solid information on this.
+Salted fish ( فسيخ), lettuce, and onion are also eaten as part of this spring celebration, which is commonly organized as a picnic.
+It is said that these practices can be traced back to ancient Egypt, though I cannot find solid information about this.
 Nevertheless, it is a celebration that encompasses both Muslims and Christians and transcends socio-economic strata.

 IT is remarkable that the Moos’lims of Egypt observe certain customs of a religious or superstitious nature at particular periods of the religious almanac of the Copts [Orthodox Christians of Egypt]; and even, according to the same system, calculate the times of certain changes of the weather.